All Summer Camps Waitlisted – Join us in the fall and spring for our academic year classes!

 - Thursday Classes focus on Wilderness Survival & Bushcraft Skills in the Autumn Season from Sept 17 – Nov 19, 2020, followed by Wildlife Tracking & Birding in the spring of 2021.

 - Saturday Classes for all ages guide you through the Wolf Journey Earth Conservation Course – Book One: The Neighborhood Naturalist.

 The past meets the future, from our backyard to yours!
 Ever wish you had a mentor help you turn your yard into a wonderland of plants that nourish you?
 Now you will!
 All ages can join us for the online version of our Blue Skye Farm Camp.

-Register as a household unit, join with other families, and make new friends!
-We leave it up to parents to decide if their children are old enough to participate, as well as whether to participate alongside them online and outside during the day.
+Register as a household unit, join with other families, or leave it to the kids to make new friends!
+It’s up to parents to decide if their children are old enough to participate, as well as whether to participate alongside them online and outside during the day.
 Check out:

 - Virtual Farm Camp Dates, Itinerary & Registration

 - Full Summer Schedule & FAQs including Daily Schedule & Instructors

 - Virtual Academic Year 2020-21: Wolf Journey Earth Conservation Course – Book One: The Neighborhood Naturalist

 Farm the Yard – Sustainability & Self-Sufficiency for Kids, Youth & Family